Way back in 2015, I bought ten of the most popular air mouse remote controls to see which was the best for your Android TV box.

-After several failed attempts to pair this with my NVIDIA Shield TV, I’ve got to say that this little remote performed pretty well.
-Definitely better than I was expecting for it’s $13 price tag.
+After several failed attempts to pair this with my NVIDIA Shield TV, this little remote performed well.
+Definitely better than I was expecting for its price.

 It’s powered by two AAA batteries, which slide into the back of the device.
 That gives the Strqua G10BTS a pronounced hump, which is supposed to be ergonomic.
 Unfortunately, it felt a bit awkward in my hand.

-However, if you hold it farther down, almost pistol-grip style, then it becomes much more comfortable.
-The tradeoff is that its a bit of a stretch to hit the D-pad.
+However, it becomes much more comfortable if you hold it farther down, almost pistol-grip style.
+The tradeoff is that it’s a stretch to hit the D-pad.

-Speaking of the buttons, the layout is perfect.
-The Back button is down and to the left of the D-pad – exactly where you’d expect it to be.
-The volume controls and Home button are one row under that.
+The button layout is perfect.
+The Back button is down and to the left of the D-pad – exactly where you’d expect it to be, and the volume controls and Home button are one row under that.

-My one complaint about the buttons is that they have a velvety texture which makes it difficult to tell which button you’re pressing unless you’re looking right at it.
+My one complaint about the buttons is that they have a velvety texture, making it difficult to tell which button you’re pressing unless you’re looking right at it.

-There’s no backlighting, so finding the correct button in a dimly lit room could be a challenge.
+There’s no backlighting, so finding the correct button in a dimly lit room could be challenging.

 Airmouse functionality is good.
 The button to turn it on and off is in the upper right-hand corner, so it stays out of the way when you don’t need it.

-In my opinion, it’s well worth the $13 price if you’re looking for a basic air mouse remote control.
+It’s well worth the $10 price if you’re looking for a basic air mouse remote control.

 MINIX NEO A2 Lite

 MINIX offers two air mouse remotes for Android TV boxes: The NEO A2 Lite and the NEO A3.
-The only difference between the two is that the NEO A3 adds voice control.
+The only difference is that the NEO A3 adds voice control.

-Here, I’ll be focusing on the NEO A2 Lite because I’m not a huge fan of voice control on my Android TV boxes.
+Here, I’ll focus on the NEO A2 Lite because I’m not a huge fan of voice control on my Android TV boxes.